Scholarsphere100/ScholarSphere/DOCUMENTATION.md

    **When** I click on it,
    **Then** I am redirected to the relevant project or message.

-# User Stories and User Acceptance - Sprint 3
+# User Stories and User Acceptance Tests - Sprint 3

 ## User Story 11: Project Milestones
 **As a researcher,**